-As noted before, I love my 9×13 baking sheets (Affiliate Link), as they fit side-by-side on one oven rack in my oven.
+I love to use two smaller baking sheets that fit side-by-side on one oven rack in my oven.
 If you don’t have any of these smaller sheets, you can use two larger baking sheets and bake on two racks, rotating their position half way through baking.
 You can also use two 9×13 glass baking dishes, if you like.

 As noted, these are rustic rolls.
 I like to cut them in an irregular way, but you can also cut them in to more regular square shapes.
 As this dough is very moist though, they will never be perfectly shaped rolls.

-To freeze, I break the large piece block of rolls roughly in half and freeze each half piece in it’s own freezer bag.
-It’s best not to break in to individual rolls until ready to serve.
+To freeze, I break the large block of baked rolls roughly in half and freeze each half piece in it’s own freezer bag.
+It’s best not to break in to individual rolls until ready to serve, to avoid them drying out too much.
 To thaw, simply place bag on counter (still sealed) and allow to thaw.

-- 2 large russet potatoes, peeled and cut into big chunks
+- 2 large russet baking potatoes, peeled and cut into big chunks

 - 3/4 cup milk